adibalcan/PyTor/README.md

 PyTor
 =========
-PyTor is a wrapper for requests python module that injects and controls a proxy obtained from Tor network of from a proxy list.
+PyTor is a wrapper for requests python module that injects and controls a proxy obtained from Tor network or from a proxy list.

 PyTor change automatically the IP address and retry when a string marker is detected in response to a request.